dss-web/jobbnorge-block/readme.txt

 = GitHub =

-The plugin is also available on GitHub: https://github.com/dss-web/jobbnorge-block
+The plugin is also available on [GitHub](https://github.com/dss-web/jobbnorge-block)

 == Installation ==